Drug trafficking

 The issues

-Criminal networks traffic a range of drugs including cannabis, cocaine, heroin and methamphetamine.
+Criminal networks traffic a range of drugs including cannabis, cocaine, heroin and synthetics such as methamphetamine and fentanyl.
 As international borders become increasingly porous, global abuse and accessibility to drugs have become increasingly widespread.

-This international trade involves growers, producers, couriers, suppliers and dealers.
-It affects almost all of our member countries, undermining political and economic stability, ruining the lives of individuals and damaging communities.
+This international trade involves growers, producers, transporters, suppliers and dealers.
+It affects all of our member countries, undermining political and economic stability, ruining the lives of individuals and damaging communities.
 The end-users and addicts are often the victims of a powerful and manipulative business.

 Drug trafficking is often associated with other forms of crime, such as money laundering or corruption.
-Trafficking routes can also be used by criminal networks to transport other illicit products.
+Trafficking routes are used by criminal networks to transport other illicit products including firearms, uncut diamonds and live pangolins creating a convergence of crime.

-As criminals devise ever-more creative ways of disguising illegal drugs for transport, law enforcement faces challenges in detecting such concealed substances.
-In addition, new synthetic drugs are produced with regularity, so police need to always be aware of new trends and products on the illicit market.
+As criminals devise ever-more creative ways of disguising illegal drugs for transport, law enforcement officials face challenges in detecting such concealed substances.
+In addition, new synthetic drugs are produced on a regular basis, so police need to be aware of new trends and products on the illicit market.

 Activities